magic-wormhole/magic-wormhole-protocols/server-protocol.md

 Clients can either make up nameplates themselves, or (more commonly) ask the server to allocate one for them.
-Allocating a nameplate automatically claims it (to avoid a race condition), but for simplicity, clients send a claim for all nameplates, even ones which they've allocated themselves.
+Allocating a nameplate automatically claims it (to avoid a race condition), but for simplicity, clients can send a claim for all nameplates, even ones which they've allocated themselves.
+Note that a claim (and therefore an allocation) also automatically opens the mailbox, see below.

 Nameplates (on the server) must live until the second client has learned about the associated mailbox, after which point they can be reused by other